Bernard Kroger: Tuberculosis and anemia relief

 Kroger was a benefactor in the Cincinnati area fight against childhood tuberculosis and anemia.
 A major fund raiser for the Cincinnati Anti-Tuberculosis League, he helped fund the Kroger Hills Camp for Anemic Children.
-Located on a 92 acre tract along US 50 between Mariemont and Terrace Park in the Cincinnati area, the camp allowed area children afflicted by tuberculosis and anemia to benefit from fresh air, exercise and medical treatment.
+Located on a 92-acre tract along US 50 between Mariemont and Terrace Park in the Cincinnati area, the camp allowed area children afflicted by tuberculosis and anemia to benefit from fresh air, exercise and medical treatment.
 In 1916 Kroger offered to spearhead fundraising to double the capacity of the camp.
 In 1922 the camp treated nearly 500 children who spent from one to ten weeks there during the summer.

 Community

 Kroger donated five tigers for the Cincinnati Zoo's new Tiger Grotto in 1934.
 It was one of the first "barless" exhibits at the zoo.

 Wide-ranging philanthropic efforts

 Kroger's philanthropy was not limited to the Cincinnati area.
-The Hyden Hospital and Health Center in Hyden, Kentucky, needed better cows to provide milk for their mothers and children patients.
-Kroger noticed a request for "a fine cow, preferably Holstein, for the babies" in the hospital's 1929 newsletter and sent "a generous check".
+The Hyden Hospital and Health Center in Hyden, Kentucky, needed better cows to provide milk for their mothers and child patients.
+Kroger noticed a request for "a fine cow, preferably Holstein, for the babies" in the hospital's 1929 newsletter and sent a "generous check".